-- 1. Encourage the establishment of a comprehensive Countywide central repository for housing information.
+- 1. Establish a comprehensive Countywide central repository for housing information.
 Coordinate and cooperate with the public agencies that collect and use housing data. - 2.
-Encourage the development and improvement of a Countywide housing management information system, through the coordination of existing sources of housing data in Prince William County.
+Develop a Countywide housing management information system, through the coordination of existing sources of housing data in Prince William County.